 Back in 2016, NICE (National Institute for Clinical Excellence) advised that prenatal testing for fetal RHD genotype is recommended.
 Sadly many in many areas the NHS have still not started to offer fetal rhesus testing.
 While I was working in the NHS as specialist midwife for screening and fetal medicine in Surrey, I was able to introduce these tests as part of the pilot project.
 I have been frustrated by how slow it has been for this simple test to be made available across the country.
 In Sussex and Kent these tests are still not normally offered as part of NHS maternity care.

 After discussions with NHSBT, the national transfusion laboratory who offer fetal rhesus testing (RHD testing), I am delighted to be able to make it available to those who are willing to self fund the test.
 Your blood group is always checked at the start of pregnancy and I need to see a copy of that report.
 I then take a simple blood sample from your arm, which I send to the national lab.
 Results take about 2 weeks.
 If the test shows that your baby is rhesus negative, you should show that result to your maternity care provider and you will not require anti-D.

-If you are in my usual visit area in Sussex or Surrey the inclusive fee for this test is £135.
+If you are in Sussex the inclusive fee for this test is £115 (including visit).
 A reduced fee applies if you are having other care with me.

 This test uses technology known as Non Invasive Prenatal Testing (NIPT).
 This is the same technology as is used for tests for Downs, Edwards and Patau’s syndromes, but the tests are quite different and separate.
 This can cause major confusion!
 The tests are done in totally different labs and one test cannot give the result for the other.